 After checking a brochure he gave me I realised the ferry to crete only went once a week from here to Crete and yes today was it Sunday! and I had hit lucky again, if I had been 2 hours later I would have missed it and then had to drive to Spain which is what I had decided on the way down if all went wrong.
 Well that was the rough plan anyway.

 But my luck was in again and so I bought a ticket on credit card again, this was 100 euros.

 Driving the car where I was told I joined a queue of cars parked on the port side, all Greeks going to Crete to see relatives I assume, all very homely and lots of kids with them.

 The ferry soon arrived and after 1 hour unloading cars we got on board.
-The ferry boat was just like an old british ferry that we used to go to France, when I was a lot younger, very basic!
+Ferry boat was just like an old British ferry that we used to go to France, when I was a lot younger, very basic!

 It was an hour late so that meant nine hours to Crete we should arrive at six in the morning.